 Figure 1 shows the procedure for a hypothetical xylem water sample (red dot) and leaf water sample (black dot).
-Both samples are assumed to have originated from a mean source around the LMWL and to have followed an evaporation line which is normal-distributed with mean slope 3.3 and SD 0.3.
+Both samples are assumed to have originated from a mean source around the LMWL and to have followed an evaporation line which is normal-distributed with mean slope 3.3 and standard deviation 0.3.
 Since the leaf water sample lies farther away from the LMWL, the cloud of possible sources is larger.
 Yet, because the two samples lie roughly on the same evaporation line, the distributions of potential sources have similar means, i.e. the two samples likely originated from the same source.

-3 | METHODS
+3 METHODS

 To test our approach, we used data from xylem and leaf water samples from two small willow trees (Salix viminalis), collected during a lysimeter experiment in May-June 2018 near Lausanne, CH (Nehemy et al., 2021).
-The willow-planted lysimeter was left open to natural precipitation for over 2 years.
+The willow-planted lysimeter was left open to natural precipitation for over two years.
 At the beginning of the experiment the entire soil column was filled with winter precipitation (as confirmed by bulk soil water samples collected at different depths and locations).
-Then, the soil (which included about 500 mm of water) was irrigated with 25 mm of labelled water with distinctive isotopic signature ( $\delta^{18}O$ =+29.63‰, $\delta^{2}H$ =+256.55‰).
+Then, the soil (which included about 500 mm of water) was irrigated with 25 mm of labeled water with distinctive isotopic signature ( $\delta^{18}O = +29.63\%$ , $\delta^{2}H \delta^{18}O = +256.55\%$ ).
 The goal of this experiment was to probe how a large-yet realistic-storm event would be taken up by the vegetation.
-Xylem samples were collected after the first 15 days from the start of the experiment (n = 25).
-A meteorological station located 5 m away from the lysimeter provided air temperature and relative humidity data.
+Xylem samples were collected throughout the experiment (n=25).
+A meteorological station located 5 meters away from the lysimeter provided air temperature and relative humidity data.